 Revival summits create an environment for God to work in unique, powerful ways among your congregation.
-Summits come in three formats:
+Summits come in two formats:

 • 8-day Summit (Sunday through Sunday)